 In 2017, the co-stars reunited once again inside Apogee Stadium in Denton, Texas, where Greene recalls chugging 18 bottles of Coke before getting the commercial right.

 For someone with a classically “mean” reputation on the field, the commercial pulled back the veil to show that football players, even a Hall of Famer who was a two-time NFL Defensive Player of the Year, are nice guys with a softer side off the football field.

 During Super Bowl XLIII, which also happened to be Steelers’ victory, Pittsburgh safety Troy Polamalu brought the great commercial back to life with a few hilarious twists for the company’s Coke Zero products.

 Troy Polamalu Recreates Super Bowl Commericial

 The Super Bowl’s greatest commercials are more than just good laughs to get us thinking about what products we’ll buy during our next grocery trip.
-The best have an emotional connection, which remind us all that it’s only a football game, and even tough guy football stars aren’t any more important than a young kid looking to dish out a smile.
+The best have an emotional connection, which remind us all that it’s only a football game, and even tough guy football stars aren’t any more important than a little boy looking to dish out a smile.

 This article was originally published January 28, 2019 and republished during the coronavirus pandemic and COVID-19 outbreak.